jjholt/uka-aclr/notes/specimens/JJH12/README.md

 ---
 Unusual flexion extension gap to address we dropped the femoral cutting guide inferior to reduce the posterior cut on the femur.

+Tibial plateau popped out during deep flexion of UKA-ACL.
+Clear from the sudden instability and drop in forces.
+It was translated 35mm anterior in optimised (likely about 50mm unoptimized) Passive flexion was done after changing each state.
+I think UKA+ACLR the second time is actually UKA-ACL.